i4Ds/Karabo-Pipeline/doc/src/examples/example_structure.md

 - tuple: A tuple containing the results of the iterate_function for each element in the iterable.
 Results are gathered using Dask's compute function.

 ### Additional Notes
-It's important when working on a `Slurm Cluster` to call DaskSlurmHandler.setup() at the beginning.
+It's important when working on a `Slurm Cluster` to call DaskHandler.setup() at the beginning.

 If 'verbose' is specified in kwargs and is set to True, progress messages will be printed during processing.